Broadband Map Disclaimer

 Aerial photography, address location services, census block geometry, and road segment geometry used for broadband service mapping and for quality control of the broadband data are from public domain resources in the SGID.

-All Broadband data received by the Center is reviewed for overall verification.
+All Broadband data received is reviewed for overall verification.
 Besides our initial verification, other sample verification methods are listed below.

 - For each provider’s geographical extent, examination of areas that are not served or are underserved is completed and discussed with the provider for accuracy.

 - Every time the project receives updates from a broadband provider, data feedback is sent to the provider for them to verify that the data or updates have been prepared accurately.
 The biggest source of feedback for providers is being able to interact one on one with their specific data on the Utah Residential Broadband Map.
 Providers can do this on their own or with the project during a scheduled conference.

 - Local telecom territories are used to verify reported DSL coverage areas.

 - Wireless Drive Test: In July 2011 and November 2013, the Utah Broadband Outreach Center contracted with Isotrope LLC, a Massachusetts-based company, to perform a drive test to assess wireless broadband services and capabilities throughout the state.
 The drive test data, collected by traversing over 6000 miles of the state , provides a snapshot in time of mobile broadband speeds, signal strength and technologies.
 After being collected, the drive test data was used to assess broadband provider data and was used in verification discussions with wireless providers.
 It was also provided to all wireless providers for their own use.

 - Prior to July 2011, commercial wireless data such as the American Roamer data was used to verify reported wireless coverage areas.